The biggest reason people don’t take the time to walk their dogs is because they feel as though they can’t safely walk their dogs.

 Many of us have our dogs running the show from the word go, dragging us out the door, and charging down the driveway.
 By this point your friend at the other end of the leash has made all the decisions, all the while taking no notice of you.

 Dogs are so logical and very clever at understanding who is deciding what happens and when.
-So, if they are bringing you their lead and pushing you out the door, then they are in charge.
+So, if they are bringing you their leash and pushing you out the door, then they are in charge.

 Make sure it ends well…